Aluminum Patio Furniture. Freshly unwrapped, they are eye-catching, but soon they start being an eye-sore.

 We know, a fresh aluminum surface is very lustrous.
 This aspect, when paired with the lightness of the material makes aluminum a viable option for building furniture.
 Aluminum patio furniture gives off a premium look and feel.
 But with time, you lose the premium look due to oxidation.

-This post shall emphasize on the following points:
+This guide shall emphasize on the following points:

 - Oxidization of aluminum

 - The oxide removal process